jugglerchris/textadept-vi/README.md

 features.

 This is currently experimental, but the most common key bindings I use have been implemented to some extent.
-It requires textadept 7.0 or later.
+It requires a recent textadept (7.6 works).

 I use this as my default editor.